Nicole Vaughan, Bang the Table’s Melbourne-based Engagement Manager, steps through how SMS can power your next engagement conversation.

 SMS is fast, breaking through the daily clutter – with 90% of text messages read within 90 seconds of arrival and an overall open rate of 98% you are missing an effective communication channel without it.
 Engaging via SMS goes beyond plain text messages with short trackable links, the ability to incorporate polls, and link your audience to your EngagementHQ site for increased awareness and deeper engagement.

-Message Media offers a dedicated mobile number for your organizationorganisation in their Conversations package.
+Message Media offers packages that include a dedicated mobile number for your organization.
 Akin to a generic email address such as firstname.lastname@example.org, this mobile number becomes an inbox for two-way conversations with your stakeholders over SMS.
-As an organizationorganisation you can then leverage this SMS channel by advertising the dedicated SMS number on your website, printed materials and in public meetings.
+As an organization you can then leverage this SMS channel by advertising the dedicated SMS number on your website, printed materials and in public meetings.

 Building an SMS Strategy

 Firstly, establish if you already use SMS in other parts of your organization and what the current use cases are.
 Is there an opportunity to ask those who currently engage via SMS for other purposes if they’d also like to find out or stay up-to-date on projects, consultations or engagement opportunities via SMS?

 Don’t be afraid to reach out to your existing email database to introduce the SMS concept and allow them to opt-in to future engagement communications via SMS.
 Include SMS opt-in within your newsletter using EngagementHQ’s platform and add a question to surveys and forms using conditional logic to allow participants to enter their mobile number.
 Utilize any other regular engagement communication touchpoints to let your audience know about SMS – social media, mail drops, posters, and web all offer opportunities.